harshkumar1663/spur_assignment/DEPLOYMENT.md

 Why: Vercel may default to Node 24, which triggers a source build of `better-sqlite3` against newer V8 headers requiring C++20.
 Pinning to Node 20 uses available prebuilt binaries and avoids compilation.

+### Monorepo Settings (IMPORTANT)

+If you previously set the project Root Directory to `frontend`, Vercel will look for the build output inside `frontend/build` and ignore the root-level serverless `api/` directory.
+To deploy frontend and API together from this monorepo:

+1. Project Root Directory: set to repository root `/` (not `frontend`).
+2. Output Directory: `build`.
+3. Build Command: `npm run build -w frontend`.
+4. Functions: auto-detected from `/api/**/*.ts` (configured in `vercel.json`).

+Symptoms when Root Directory is `frontend`:
+- Build logs show `Wrote site to "../build"` but Vercel errors with "No Output Directory named \"build\"" because it searches in `frontend/build`.
+- Serverless routes under `/api` are not deployed.

+Alternative (if you must keep Root Directory = `frontend`):
+- Move `api/` into `frontend/api/` and change the SvelteKit adapter output back to `build` (no `../`).
+This deploys, but splits code and is less clean for this repo.

 ---

 ## Option 4: Deploy with Docker